 How To Draft A Winning Pitch Deck – The Sequoia Way

 According to Dennis Tracz, a serial founder and Entrepreneur In Residence at East Carolina University, only 1 out of every 400 pitches gets funded.
-That’s less than 1%—precisely 0.0025%—which highlights just how rare it is to make an impression and win over investors.

 This article offers an award-winning pitch deck guide that will help you stand out and seize the 0.0025% chance to secure funding for your startup.